MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-health-and-safety-lead.md

 #### Open Stage

-In this process stage, the case manager contacts the employee notified by the case management team to verify if employee is feeling well or not.
-The key pieces of data to be captured and recorded prior to moving to the next stage are:
+In this process stage, the case manager contacts the employee notified by the case management team to verify if the employee is feeling well or not.
+The key pieces of data to be captured and recorded before moving to the next stage are:

 - Employee Contacted – Set to **Yes** once the case manager has contacted the employee about their notification.